 - they may present the research at conferences and events

-Key resources for Cambridge health researchers in 2019
+Key resources for Cambridge health researchers

 Our researchers frequently take part in University or Cambridge Biomedical Campus activities with the public.
 They may also work with agencies that recruit, support and train patients and members of the public, and with specialist groups with particular experience of caring, or of specific conditions, for example.
 Here are some connections that may be useful if you are looking to get started: